TerrellSowell/Active-Directory-Helpdesk/README.md

 ![AD cmd](https://github.com/TerrellSowell/Helpdesk-functions-Active-Directory-account-creation-Cmd-Commands-/assets/161978506/15378c80-a98d-4106-9b9f-338bafb31b55)

 * **Unlock a user account in Active Directory**<p>
-Common helpdesk issue is someone being locked out of their account.
+A common helpdesk issue is someone being locked out of their account.
+Below is the documentation to fix the user's issue.
   - You want to go into the Domain Controller.
   - Search the user.
 Double click the user.
   - Click the "account" tab.